-We believe in embracing the true origins of theatre as an art form which can heal, transform, illuminate and transport – bringing us into direct contact with the world of the mythical imagination – a realm understood and celebrated through myth and story since our first ancestors walked the planet.
+We believe in embracing the true origins of theatre as an art form which can heal, transform, illuminate and transport – bringing us into direct contact with the liminal; the world of the mythical imagination – a realm accessed via myth and story since our first ancestors walked the planet.

-We are based on the Mediterranean island of Ibiza, where we use theatre, performance and storytelling to reveal and celebrate the true cultural identity of a land named Iboshim by the Phoenicians, Ebusus by the Romans, Yabisah by the Moors, and Eivissa by its native Catalan population.
-We aim to transmit and communicate the incredible history, folklore and mythology of this land, giving life to the stories, ideas, traditions and values which have shaped this little island for over two thousand years.
+The small Mediterranean island of Ibiza is where we live and work: we use theatre, visual performance, storytelling and ritual to reveal and celebrate the true cultural identity of a land named Iboshim by the Phoenicians, Ebusus by the Romans, Yabisah by the Moors, and Eivissa by its native Catalan population.
+We aim to transmit and communicate the incredible history, folklore and mythology of this land, giving life to the stories, ideas, traditions and values which have shaped this island for over two thousand years.
 As Ibiza faces the modern consequences of mass-tourism and globalisation, we believe these are messages to take urgent heed of.

-Joanna has now relocated her artistic work to the island which first caught her own mythical imagination as a young child on her summer holidays.
-You can accompany her on her artistic journey by joining her Patreon community: http://www.patreon.com/joannahruby
+Joanna has now relocated her artistic work to the island which first captured her heart, and her mythical imagination, as a young child on family summer holidays.

 She also produces the podcast The Wells of Tanit, which celebrates the folklore, history and ancient culture of Ibiza.